Bl4ckS1lence/Bl4ckS1lence/README.md

 Abilities: Fast learn, memorization and good english

-### Dreams:
+### My Dreams:

-Trying to become an military, from Agulhas Negras, Or to know more about the Universe
+Trying to become an military, from Agulhas Negras, or to know more about the Universe